Singapore750/HP250G5-Hackintosh/readme.md

 ## The latest
 Opencore 0.8.7 is out!
 Big Sur EFI released!
 Trackpad and wireless both work.
-I used to have a problem where I could ghet one or the other to work but not both.
+I used to have a problem where I could get one or the other to work but not both.
 Big Sur is very stable and doesn't cause many issues.
 * macrecovery commands:
 ** macOS 13 Ventura - python ./macrecovery.py -b Mac-B4831CEBD52A0C4C -m 00000000000000000 -os latest download
 ** macOS 12 Monterey - python ./macrecovery.py -b Mac-E43C1C25D4880AD6 -m 00000000000000000 download